 - During the night, all players with a “villager” card must keep their eyes shut and remain silent, as if they were asleep, while all players with a “werewolf” card must use visual gestures to communicate with each other and choose a victim among the villagers.

 - During the day, all players (real villagers plus werewolves pretending to be villagers) must condemn somebody among themselves, with the captain’s vote counting twice.

 More roles can be introduced.
 Some of those, like the Fortune Teller, use special abilities to help the villagers against the werewolves.
 Others, like the Cupid, are here to create additional conspiracies alongside or within the initial conspiracy.
-There are two expansion packs, New Moon, The Village and Characters, adding new roles and game mechanics.
+There are three expansion packs, New Moon, The Village and Characters, adding new roles and game mechanics.

-Has a character sheet
+Has a character sheet.

 This game contains examples of: